AndersWik/anderswik.github.io/_posts/2016-10-22-Magento-Developer-Certification-basics-1-architecture.markdown

 </config>
 {% endhighlight %}

 The file would look something like the `xml` above.
 In this file we define the module `namespace` and name.
-We also define in what `codepool` the module will be placed.
+We also define what `codepool` the module belong to.
 We can also turn the module off by changing the `active` node to `false`.
 Depending on if the module is a `local` or `community` extension it will be placed in the `app/code/local` or `app/code/community` folder.

 In the `local/community` folder there will be a folder with the same name as the modules `namespace`.
 This is often the company name.
-In the `namespace` folder there will be a subdirectory with the modules (`app/code/{local/community}/{namespace}/{modulename}`) name.
+In the `namespace` folder there will be a subdirectory (`app/code/{local/community}/{namespace}/{modulename}`) with the modules name.
 This is where the modules files are located.
 There are an exception, frontend related files (templates, layout files etc) will be located in the [app/design/][app/design/] folder.

 * `Block`
 * `Controller`